open-component-model/ocm-k8s-toolkit/README.md

 resource in its status.

 > [!IMPORTANT]
-> The resource controller will only publish the location of the resource if its access is accessible remotely,
-> e.g. as an image reference, OCI repository, or Git repository.
-> This is important if the location to a resource needs to be propagated to a deployer, so it can download the artifact
-> and deploy it into a Kubernetes cluster.
-In this example, the resource needs to be consumed by FluxCDs
+> With FluxCD, this only works if the OCM resource has ab access for which FluxCD has a corresponding Source type (e.g.
-> Source-controller.
-Accordingly, it must be accessible via an OCI or GitHub repository.
+> an OCI or a GitHub repository)

 As a result, FluxCD can now consume the information of the `Resource` and deploy the Helm chart:
 - `OCIRepository`: Watches and downloads the resource from the location provided by the `Resource` status.